 While the carbonfibre layers are compressed firmly together under vacuum, a process of curing takes place, hardening the fabric to a solid form.
 The white layer seen here is an absorbent material which soaks-up excess resin and is disposed of with the vacuum bag, post cure.

 When this stage of the process was completed, a 15mm-thick layer of Airex structural foam was laid-up on the carbonfibre and bonded firmly to it by repeating the vacuum-bagging process.
 Airex is a lightweight core material made by the Swiss firm 3A Composites SA.

 Further layers of carbonfibre were then applied atop the Airex, creating a sandwich-construction panel that's very stiff and strong for its weight.
 The inner and outer carbonfibre skins are both 1mm thick, resulting in a panel thickness of 17mm.

-The foredeck was made to our design by Nottingham firm Competitive Carbon Composites.
-They also made the mould, which was produced from a high-density foam pattern machined by Trident Foams Ltd. of Furness Vale in the High Peak district of Derbyshire.
+The foredeck was manufactured to our design by Nottingham firm Competitive Carbon Composites.
+They made the fibreglass mould from a high-density foam pattern machined for us by Trident Foams Ltd. of Furness Vale in the High Peak district of Derbyshire.